-The Library is here to support you in all your teaching, but we’d like to offer extra help for moving online in response to COVID-19.
+The Library is here to support you in all your teaching, but we’d like to offer extra help for teaching online in response to COVID-19.

 This page will continue to be updated as the situation changes.

 We recommend using Leganto reading lists to make it easy for your students to access readings online, particularly from a mobile device.

 Ask us to create one for you now.

 To find online books, journals or multimedia in our libraries, see Checking for e-items below.

 If you will need new online materials for your courses, contact your Subject Librarian as soon as possible.
 Given the current situation, this will help us to help you.

 School of Arts & Creative Industries